 The client came to our office, unsure what to do.
 He thought there were no witnesses because no one stopped when he did.
 No one even talked to him.

 At the arraignment, the District Attorney acknowledged our demand for the police report and apologized profusely, explaining how busy he had been recently.
-He offered to compensate for his failure by permitting our client diversion, whereby our client would attend a safe driving class and the case would be dismissed.
-Upon receiving this great offer, Greg continued the arraignment so that the court record would not even show our client entered a “Not Guilty” plea.
+He then offered to compensate for his failure by permitting our client diversion, whereby our client would attend a safe driving class and the case would be dismissed.
+Upon receiving this great offer, Greg continued the arraignment so that the court record would not even show our client entered a “Not Guilty” plea to a misdemeanor, which would create a record for a misdemeanor.

-Our client accepted the offer and took the class.
+Our client then accepted the offer and took the safe driving class.

 Our client was quite happy, as his record remained clean, with no convictions.
 He would make it through his job’s probationary period unscathed.